Wefunder Investor Returns Portfolio

 This project required heavy involvement from engineering.
 There were some engineering details to consider like how shares and investments are tracked that would affect how we can display the measurements.

 As the operations currently is, there are often delays in repayment schedules and general lack of updates from founders and about the companies.
 Since founders don't have time to provide timely updates on their companies nor do they usually want to disclose information on follow-on rounds actively, it's important to consider this when designing the dashboard.
+We must set expectations that this dashboard will not resemble a stock portfolio.

 This is working in conjunction with the current My Investments page which details companies that have not arrived at the confirmed and holding phase.